Dutch regulation for collectors, transporters, dealers or brokers of waste

-If your company has a valid Community license, it complies with the criteria (Regulation EC No. 1072/2009 - road haulage).
-In this case the only documents you’ll need to enclose with the application form is a copy of the Community license, to obtain the registration on the VIHB list.
+If your company has a valid community license for road transport (Regulation EC No. 1072/2009 - road haulage), it complies with the criteria.
+The only documents you’ll need to enclose with the application form is a copy of the community license, to obtain the registration on the VIHB list.

 Yes, Belgium has a similar regulation regarding waste.
 However, the registration in Belgium is split up into 3 regions.
 For each region, a separate registration is required.
-For more information you can contact the 3 regions through the contact information below.
+For more information you can contact the 3 regions.

 1. Flemish region

 OVAM: Openbare Vlaamse Afvalstoffenmaatschappij

 Stationsstraat 110, B-2800 Mechelen, tel: +32 (0)15 284 284

 2. Walloon region